Ads or account disabled

 If you missed the deadline and ad serving has already been disabled to your site, please make the appropriate changes and then contact us for reconsideration.

 If you can't complete your changes and violations are still found, ad serving will be disabled to your site.
-However, even though ad serving will be disabled, you may continue to update your site and contact us for reconsideration after your changes are complete.
+However, even though ad serving will be disabled, you may continue to update your site and contact us for a re-review once you’ve brought your site into compliance with policy.

 Please search this Help Centre or visit our Help Forum to find additional clarification on our policies.
 If you'd like further clarification or to view examples of our policies, please visit our online resources: